Planting – blogs

 Pleached trees

 Pleached trees A stylish way to add privacy and structure to your garden.
-Pleached trees are one of the smartest ways to bring height, structure and privacy into any garden, especially in Surbiton, Kingston and the wider south west London clay belt.
-They create elegant green panels above a clear trunk, giving you screening without…
+Pleached trees are one of the smartest ways to bring height, structure and privacy into a domestic garden.
+A clear trunk underneath, a flat green panel above, and a planting solution that solves the overlooking-window problem without boxing the space in.
+They…

 • |